 So, what needs to be done to address the issue?
 Here is what I believe needs to happen in order for the legal profession to better serve people with mental health challenges:

-- Start at the police station.
-Full and proper consideration/assessment by mental health nurses at the police station stage.
-The aim is to determine, where a client suffers from mental health issues, their real ability to understand and give instructions and/or an interview.
-All too often clients are deemed fit for an interview at the police station when clearly, they are not.
+- Start at the police station: full and proper assessment by mental health nurses at the police station stage.
+The aim is to determine how a client suffers from mental health issues, their real ability to understand and give instructions, and their ability to undergo an interview.
+All too often clients are deemed fit for an interview at the police station when, clearly, they are not.

-- Education.
-Education of legal professionals – defence and prosecution – to help them understand mental health issues and treatment options.
-Further educating legal professionals to note and consider these issues if they have concerns when dealing with a client.
-Encouraging them to obtain those vital expert reports, from psychiatrists and psychologists, as to their client’s mental health.
+- Education: education of legal professionals – defence and prosecution – to help them understand mental health issues and treatment options.
+Legal professionals need to be further trained to note and consider these issues if they have concerns when dealing with a client.
+They need to be encouraged to obtain those vital expert reports, from psychiatrists and psychologists, on their client’s mental health.
 More often than not those assessments prove vital to the outcome for the client.

-- Utilising help.
-Deeper consideration and use of Hospital Orders.
-Utilising the help available from the Probation Services and ensuring that the most vulnerable are protected by the courts.
+- Utilising help: deeper consideration and use of hospital orders.
+Help available from the probation services should be used and it should be ensured that the most vulnerable are protected by the courts.

-- Rehabilitation.
-Prisons should revert to proper rehabilitation techniques.
+- Rehabilitation: prisons should revert to proper rehabilitation techniques.
 These appear to have waned over the past ten years or so.
-This should include suitable assessment of those with suspected mental health issues particularly within the autism spectrum, ADHD, and PTSD – all of which can be complex.
+This should include a suitable assessment of those with suspected mental health issues, particularly within the autism spectrum, ADHD, and PTSD – all of which can be complex.
 Appropriate treatment should be given to those serving custodial sentences.
-Those with significant learning difficulties and/or low IQ should be provided with approved courses and treatment to help with coping and progression, as well as obtaining employment once released.
-The Government should put in place service for those released from prison who suffer from mental health issues so that they may continue to be provided with assistance and treatment, in order to reduce reoffending behaviours.
+Those with significant learning difficulties, low IQ, or both should be provided with approved courses and treatment to help with coping and progression, as well as support with obtaining employment once released.
+The government should put in place a service for those released from prison who suffer from mental health issues so that they may continue to be provided with assistance and treatment, in order to reduce reoffending behaviours.

-- Intermediaries.
-The use of intermediaries in court proceedings appears to be a rarity.
-In a world where there is a significant trend towards those with mental health issues facing proceedings before the Courts, intermediaries should be instructed to assist the client during trials and other hearings/conferences where necessary.
+- Intermediaries: the use of intermediaries in court proceedings appears to be a rarity.
+In a world where there is a significant trend towards those with mental health issues facing proceedings before the courts, intermediaries should be instructed to assist the client during trials and other hearings or conferences where necessary.
 This intermediary service is currently heavily overlooked.

 Without a full assessment, defendants will not be offered appropriate treatment or sentencing plans.

-Full expert reports should be obtained by defence solicitors/firms on their client’s behalf where and when possible.
+Full expert reports should be obtained by defence solicitors or firms on their client’s behalf where and when possible.
 Legal aid funding is available for these expert reports where clients are legally aided.
-For those clients who are privately funding their defence case, their defence team should advise them about the importance of obtaining expert reports on a client’s mental health issues – albeit that this can be at a significant cost to the privately funded client.
+For those clients who are privately funding their defence case, their defence team should advise them about the importance of obtaining expert reports on a client’s mental health issues – albeit potentially at a significant cost to the privately funded client.

-Mental Health is a wide-ranging condition which is all too often either not fully considered by legal professionals and related authorities or considered at all.
+Mental health is a wide-ranging condition that is all too often either not fully considered by legal professionals and related authorities or not considered at all.
 This attitude and lack of proper consideration must change for future generations.

 Image credit: Pixabay